coopdanger/ppm-specification/draft-ppm-protocol.md

   {{batch-parameter-validation}}.)
 * `public_param` and `verify_param`: The outputs of the VDAF setup algorithm, referred to as the public parameter and verification parameter respectively.
-  The client uses the poblic parameter to split its input into input shares, and the aggregators use the verification parameter to verify the input's validity.
+  The client uses the public parameter to split its input into input shares, and the aggregators use the verification parameter to verify the input's validity.
   The public parameter MUST be distributed to all clients and MAY be distributed to the servers.
 The verification parameter MUST be distributed to all aggregators and MUST NOT be revealed to the clients.

+The VDAF scheme associated with a task MUST be defined for two and only two aggregators.
+[NOTE: We plan to lift this restriction once we're ready to specify the protocol for multiple helpers.]

 ## Uploading Reports